Satellites reception

 Notice to fans of shortwaves (I)

-Rather than observing satellites, let's see what material is at our disposal to receive transmissions from radio amateurs satellites and other orbital laboratories (RS, ISS, METEOSAT, NOAA, INMARSAT, etc).
+Let's see what material is at our disposal to receive transmissions from radio amateurs satellites and other orbital laboratories (RS, ISS, METEOSAT, NOAA, INMARSAT, etc).

 Like for radioastronomy, a satellite receive system requires specific material that often counts among the accessories of a ham shack or the one of a listener.